 A merchant cash advance company calls and offers money at a factor rate of 1.30.

 In this example the factor rate means that you multiply the money you are getting by 1.30 to come up with the amount of money you are paying back.
 So, at a rate of 1.30, it looks like the borrower is paying back 30% more than they received in principle.

 The key question is this: How long is the term?

-These [MCA’s] are short term loans, so if the term is 12 months, the pay back is 30% more than is loaned or advanced.
+These [MCA’s] are like short term loans, so if the term is 12 months, the pay back is 30% more than is loaned or advanced.

 And if it is 3 months it is 90%.

-The term APR is not used because, unlike a traditional loan, “advance” interest is charged at the beginning on the entire balance.
+Unlike a traditional loan, “advance” interest is charged at the beginning on the entire balance.
 On a standard loan, you pay interest on a declining balance as you pay down principle.